Mesothelioma Survival Rate

 Gender

-Higher estrogen levels and lower rates of asbestos exposure may be why women have better survival rates.
+Higher estrogen levels and lower rates of asbestos exposure (the only known cause of mesothelioma) may be why women have a better survival rate and overall prognosis.

 Age